ikhoury/www.issakhoury.me/README.md

-Issa Khoury's resume accessible at http://issakhoury.me
+My resume accessible at http://issakhoury.me

 The resume PDF is generated from the Word document.